Physico-mathematical model of open quantum systems with varying particle number

 As specified in \cref{eq:HamiltonianS}, the open system's Hamiltonian is of the form $H_\SFS = H_{\SFS, 0} + H_{\SFS, \sint}$ with $H_{\SFS, 0} \ge 0$.
 By Assumption \ref{enu:A5} and \cref{lem:intersectionCompatibleDM}, we have $\rho_\SFS \in \DM(\MH_\SFS, H_{\SFS, \sint})$ and hence also $\rho_\SFS \in \DM(\MH_\SFS, H_{\SFS, 0})$.
 Let $E_{\SFS, 0} \ce \EV_{\rho_\SFS} [H_{\SFS, 0}]$.
 For the following argument, it proves useful to consider the shifted Hamiltonian

 Since in the end, one can always reverse the shift in order to return to the original energy scale, we will simply assume that $H_\SFS$ has been shifted as to guarantee the previous identity without using a new symbol.
-The quantity $\EV_{\rho_\SFS} [H_{\SFS, \sint}]$ can then be bounded from below as follows (relying also on \cref{lem:intersectionCompatibleDM}):
+The quantity $\EV_{\rho_\SFS} [H_{\SFS, \sint}]$ can then be bounded from below as follows (using implicitly \cref{lem:intersectionCompatibleDM}):

 where the last approximation is valid because of $N_\SFS \gg 1$ by Assumption \ref{enu:A1.1}.
 In an analogous way, we can estimate $\EV_{\rho_\SFS} [H_{\SFS, \sint}]$ from above: